PRIMARY School AT HKA

 OUR INCLUSIVE APPROACH TO TEACHING & LEARNING

 Since our founding, we have remained committed to nurturing a diverse community of learners.
 Cultivating and celebrating an inclusive environment is an essential part of our identity as a school, and we provide a range of programmes, interventions and resources to ensure that every learner can pursue their pathway to individual excellence.
-Find out more about Learner Support, Occupational and Speech Therapies, and English Language Learning by visiting our Learner Enhancements page.
+Find out more about Learner Support, Occupational and Speech Therapies, and English Language Learning by visiting our Student Support Services page.

 A CULTURE OF LANGUAGE LEARNING